< A LOOK INTO OUR MISSION >

 JUL. > The NWSLPA worked with the NWSL to become the first professional sports league to return to play amid the Covid-19 pandemic.

-MAR. > The NWSLPA began the first ever CBA negations with the NWSL, marking a historic moment for women's soccer in the United States.
+SEPT. > The NWSLPA sent notification to the NWSL initiating the first ever CBA negotiations, marking a historic moment for women's soccer in the United States.

 APR. > The NWSLPA hired Meghann Burke as Executive Director